-One of the most popular ways for all of us to smoke the magical cannabis plant which is also known as weed, reefer, marijuana and so many other names, is through a bong.
+One of the most popular ways for all of us to smoke the magical cannabis plant.
+We also call her weed, mary jane, green and so many others, is through a bong.
+But whats The science behind the bong?

 Everybody can agree and attest to that being a fact of every stoner’s life.
-However, as popular as smoking marijuana is, the fact of the matter is that not a lot of people know exactly how the bong works to provide you that smooth smoking experience.
+However, as popular as smoking marijuana is!
+The fact is that not a lot of people know exactly how the bong works to provide you that smooth smoking experience.

-If you have been hitting some of that good stuff for a while and the question has struck your stoned mind a few times, you might have found yourself without answers.
+If you have been hitting some of that good stuff for a while and the question has struck your stoned mind a few times.
+You may have found yourself without answers.
 That’s how it is for most people.

 Well, worry no more.
-This here post is going to tell you all that you need to know about how and why exactly the bong you love smoking so much works as good as it does.
+This post is going to tell you all that you need to know about how and why the bong you love works as well as it does.

 Once you know how it works, you will be able to better appreciate the beauty of smoking your favorite cannabis strain from your best bong.